 Headteacher / Principals and staff authorised by them will have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item.
 Authorised members of staff will be permitted to use reasonable force when conducting a search without consent for the prohibited items listed below.
-The prohibited items where reasonable force may be used are:
+The prohibited items, according to the DfE's 'Searching, Screening and Confiscation' guidance, where reasonable force may be used are: